-- The researchers may need the information to make sure you can take part in the study. - The researchers may need the information to check your test results or look for side effects. - University, Food and Drug Administration (FDA) and/or other government officials, auditors, and/or the IRB may need the information to make sure that the study is done in a safe and proper manner. - Study sponsors or funders, or safety monitors or committees, may need the information to: - Make sure the study is done safely and properly - Learn more about side effects - Analyze the results of the study
+- The researchers may need the information to make sure you can take part in the study. - The researchers may need the information to check your test results or look for side effects. - University, Food and Drug Administration (FDA) and/or other government officials, auditors, and/or the IRB may need the information to make sure that the study is done in a safe and proper manner. - Study sponsors or funders, or safety monitors or committees, may need the information to: - Make sure the study is done safely and properly - Learn more about side effects - Analyze the results of the study - Insurance companies or other organizations may need the information to pay your medical bills or other costs of your participation in the study. - The researchers may need to use the information to create a databank of information about your condition or its treatment. - Information about your study participation may be included in your regular UMHS medical record. - If you receive any payments for taking part in this study, the University of Michigan accounting department may need your name, address, Social Security number, payment amount, and related information for tax reporting purposes.

-- Insurance companies or other organizations may need the information in order to pay your medical bills or other costs of your participation in the study. - Information about your study participation may be included in your regular UMHS medical record. - If you receive any payments for taking part in this study, the University of Michigan accounting department may need your name, address, Social Security number, payment amount, and related information for tax reporting purposes. - Federal or State law may require the study team to give information to government agencies.
+- Federal or State law may require the study team to give information to government agencies.
 For example, to prevent harm to you or others, or for public health reasons.